Let's Encrypt SSL DNS validation

 3. Download the Mythic Beasts hook script

 The hook script is a script that makes the necessary requests to our DNS API.
-Download it to /etc/dehydrated
+Download it from the git repository to /etc/dehydrated

 :